Fall 2024 Seminars

 "Who needs a corner office when you can have a passport full of stamps?"
 Join us to explore strategies for enjoying a thriving career in a borderless economy.

 Get ready to go global and unlock the secrets to career success in the fast-paced world of international business!
 In this Course, we'll dive into the exciting drivers, trends, and innovations shaping the global economy in which your career will develop.
-You'll explore the world of global entrepreneurship, discover the ins and outs of international sustainability, and learn how to thrive in cross-cultural contexts.
-Plus, we'll help you uncover the unique opportunities and challenges of international career growth, including internships, study abroad programs, and expat assignments.
-Buckle up and get ready to conquer work in an international economy.
+You'll explore the world of global entrepreneurship, discover the ins and outs of what it means to pursue a calling, and learn how to thrive in cross-cultural contexts.
+Plus, we'll help you uncover global immersion opportunities here at LMU, including study abroad programs, alternative spring breaks, and fellowships.
+Buckle up and get ready to conquer your future as a professional in an international economy.

 Meet the Professor:

-Professor Beth Hynes serves an Instructor in Management in the College of Business Administration here at LMU.
+Professor Beth Hynes serves as an Instructor in Management in the College of Business Administration.
 Prior to joining the faculty, Professor Hynes enjoyed a career as a global entrepreneur in a Fortune 500 firm.
-During her career in business, she led global business divisions in strategy, business affairs and legal operations.
+During her career in business, she led global business divisions in strategy, business affairs, and legal operations.
 As well, Professor Hynes practiced law as an intellectual property and entertainment advisor in global law firms in Boston and New York City.
-A graduate of the College of the Holy Cross, Professor Hynes also holds a law degree from Northwestern University where she served an editor on the Northwestern University Law Review and a master’s degree in business administration from New York University’s Stern School of Business.
+A graduate of the College of the Holy Cross, Professor Hynes also holds a law degree from Northwestern University where she served as an editor on the Northwestern University Law Review, and a master’s degree in business administration from New York University’s Stern School of Business.
 A passion for educating the next generation of ethical business leaders led her to a teaching career at LMU where she brings a wealth of experience and expertise to her classroom.
-With a unique blend of achievement in academics, business and law, Professor Hynes is committed to igniting her students’ interest in international business.
+With a unique blend of achievement in academics, business, and law, Professor Hynes is dedicated to igniting her students’ interest in international business while emphasizing the importance of the triple bottom line.

 Beth.Hynes@lmu.edu